Nervosys/Botnix/docs/languages-frameworks/haskell.section.md

 ::: {.note}
 The method described below affects the build of all libraries in the respective Haskell package set as well as GHC.
-If your choices differ from Nixpkgs' default for your (host) platform, you will lose the ability to substitute from the official binary cache.
+If your choices differ from Botpkgs' default for your (host) platform, you will lose the ability to substitute from the official binary cache.

 If you are concerned about build times and thus want to disable profiling, it